marek-hanzal/pipi/README.md

 ## The Reason

-Yes, this system integrates some commonly used indicators, but main difference is in the way, how it works: you're targeting individual candlestick patterns and executing actions on them.
-The idea was to convert human's behavior into the code for consistant results in trading.
+Yes, this system integrates some commonly used indicators, but the main difference is in the way, how it works: you're targeting individual candlestick patterns and executing actions on them.
+The idea was to convert human behavior into the code for consistent results in trading.

-Common question "How would I do that as a human?" is transformed into the language, so you can share, version or quickly switch strategies for various situations.
+Common question **_"How would I do that as a human?"_** is transformed into the language, so you can share, version or quickly switch strategies for various situations.

+> _Why language in language?_ You can program all the things here, but it's time consuming and you cannot simply share nor test the results.
+This is the bare system
+> you can use with your rules, which you can simply switch.
+As en example, you can see this repository, where GIT is used to version strategies.

 Also, custom language is used mainly for the ability to copy-paste the code.
-From there you can simply switch different strategies and test it's results.
+From there you can simply switch different strategies and test its results.
 Yes, it may be a bit cumbersome without TradingView's inputs, but it's worth it - you'll never-ever forget any input.

 ## Strategies